Are you looking to get a mortgage or refinance an existing loan? There are different options including banks, credit unions and non-bank lenders.

 To ensure you receive approval faster, provide accurate information on your application, and submit the required documents quickly.
 When all the information has been verified, you will receive a final loan approval.

 If you change your mind and want to withdraw your application, you can do that before the loan is submitted for funding.
 Once funding occurs, loanDepot can’t stop the funds from being deposited into your bank account.

 Related Article: 7 Ways to Pay off Your Mortgage Faster

 loanDepot can also be a suitable option for those looking for a good blend of an online and face-to-face loan application.
-You can complete part of the process online and also work with someone over the phone or in-person to get your loan questions answered and finalize the details.
+You can complete part of the process online and also work with someone over the phone or in-person.

 The best way to find out if loanDepot fits your needs is by getting a risk-free online quote.